andreipope/pxdocs-backup-old/content/use-px-backup/upgrade.md

     kubectl delete job pxcentral-post-install-hook --namespace <namespace>
     ```

-5. Run the `helm upgrade` command, using the `-f` flag to pass the custom `values.yaml` file you generated above:
+5. Run the `helm upgrade` command, using the `-f` flag to pass the custom `values.yaml` file you generated above and specifying the following `--set` options as a comma-separated list:

+   * `oidc.centralOIDC.defaultPassword=` with your current password
+   * `oidc.centralOIDC.defaultUsername=` with your current username

     ```text
-    helm upgrade px-backup portworx/px-backup --namespace -f values.yaml
+    helm upgrade px-backup portworx/px-backup --namespace px-backup -f values.yaml  --set oidc.centralOIDC.defaultPassword=<current-password>,oidc.centralOIDC.defaultUsername=<current-username>
     ```

 ## Upgrade PX-Backup from an operator-based install